DatawiseIO/c7-systemd-dbus/README.md

 1. Run multiple systemd services within the container
 2. Additionally, mount docker.sock (and /usr/bin/docker) inside this container to allow access to docker services from within the container

-Normal use case for such a container is to allow an OS independent system-container that runs multiple systemd services as well as has the ability to spawn other dockr containers.
+Normal use case for such a container is to allow an OS independent system-container that runs multiple systemd services as well as has the ability to spawn other docker containers.

 To build this base-image:
 ```